1968 United States presidential election in Illinois

-The 1968 United States presidential election in Illinois was held on November 5, 1968, as part of the 1968 United States presidential election.
-State voters chose 26 electors to represent the state in the Electoral College, which chose the president and vice president.
+The 1968 United States presidential election in Illinois took place on November 5, 1968, as part of the overall 1968 United States presidential election.
+Illinois voters selected 26 electors to represent the state in the Electoral College, which would then choose the president and vice president.

-Background

-After having been strongly Republican during the “System of 1896” apart from a few areas in the southern part of the state that had sympathised with the Confederacy during the American Civil War, Illinois became a critical swing state throughout the New Deal era, having voted for the winner of every presidential election since 1920.
+Illinois had been consistently Republican during the "System of 1896," with the exception of a few areas in the southern part of the state that sympathized with the Confederacy during the American Civil War.
+However, starting from the New Deal era, Illinois became a crucial swing state, having voted for the winner of every presidential election since 1920.

-Like other states in the Midwest, Illinois had been severely affected by racial tension during the presidency of Lyndon Johnson, which had allowed Charles H. Percy to gain a comfortable Senate win in by defeating Democrat Paul Douglas, in spite of the fact that Illinois, especially the Metro East, was affected less than states to its east.
+Like other states in the Midwest, Illinois had been severely affected by racial tension during the presidency of Lyndon Johnson.
+This situation played a role in Charles H. Percy's comfortable Senate win, as he defeated Democrat Paul Douglas.
+Illinois, particularly the Metro East region, was affected less by racial tension compared to states located to its east.